element-plus/element-plus/docs/en-US/component/avatar.md

 ## Types

-It supports images, Icons, or characters
+It supports images, Icons, or characters.

 :::demo